giesselmann/STRique/docs/installation/docker.md

     ls -l /host

 to see the files of the host system from where the container was started.
 Leave a running container with *exit*.

+You may want to test the container on the included example data.
+After starting the container with

+    docker run -it giesselmann/strique:v0.3.0

+you can use the commands listed under [test](test.md) except that you don't need to change the directory anymore.